yichen1646/intel_x86_mipi_camera_linux/release/Ultra_Processor/HOWTO.md

     $ reboot

 [Used]
+1. Get into sample folder and choose which camera you're using
-1. Create video node
+2. Create video node
     $ sudo ./start.sh
-2. Play stream by GStreamer
+3. Play stream by GStreamer
     $ ./pipeline_example.sh

 [Need]